 Today, in her name, scholarships are awarded to ten students who have been accepted for full time post-secondary study.

 Since the first Josie Gould Scholarships were awarded in 2002, the UNW has awarded over $400,000 in scholarships.

 There are up 10 scholarships available in the amount of $3,000.00 dollars each for students enrolled in full-time study.

 2 of the 10 scholarships are reserved for successful candidates who have never attended post-secondary education (be sure to fill out this part of the application form if you wish to be considered for one of those)

 Scholarships are open to UNW members in good standing as of June 30, 2022, as well as current, retired and deceased members’ spouses and relatives whose permanent place of residence is Canada

 The definition of a relative is: a spouse, parent, child (including a step‐child or foster child) or grandchild.

 No applicant will be awarded a scholarship in two (2) consecutive years

 Please see also UNW Regulation I.3.(f).

-Completed applications (along with essay and photo) must be submitted no later than 5:00 pm, Thursday, June 30, 2022.
+Completed applications (along with the 3-page essay and photo) must be submitted no later than 5:00 pm, Thursday, June 30, 2022.